a-nakai-k/DeepUnfolding-based-FL/README.md

 nakai.ayano@nitech.ac.jp

 ## Acknowledgment
-Datasets are extracted from MNIST by using [this repositry](https://github.com/TsingZ0/PFL-Non-IID).
+Datasets are extracted from MNIST by using [this repositry](https://github.com/TsingZ0/PFL-Non-IID) and its extension.